SEPA is a payment-integration initiative that was formed by the European Union to make everyday payments between countries in the EU easy.

 Some Features of SEPA Direct Debit

 When talking about SEPA direct debit, there are few factors you need to know.
-Direct debit works in two ways; you have the core direct debit and the B2B direct debit which is only applicable when you are using SEPA to collect direct debits from within other businesses.
+Ezypay Direct Debit Systems work in two ways;; you have the core direct debit and the B2B direct debit which is only applicable when you are using SEPA to collect direct debits from within other businesses.

 For any bank operating under the SEPA zone, the core direct debit scheme is very crucial, unlike the B2B scheme which is more of an option.
 Before you make your choice for the scheme that suits your requirement, make sure to keep these factors in mind